Briggs (rapper): Musical style and influences

 I feel I represent my blood in everything I do, not just music.
-I dont feel the need to wave a flag in someones face at every chance I get because I'm already me ...
+I don't feel the need to wave a flag in someone's face at every chance I get because I'm already me ...
 I have my tribe tattooed on my arms and 2 Black, 2 Strong on my wrists.
-But thats me representing my people how I want.
-Not everyone is going to understand my path or my journey and they don't have to.
+But that's me representing my people how I want.
+Not everyone is going to understand my path, or my journey and they don't have to.
 As long as I'm doing what I know is right and hold myself and my people to the esteem they deserve, no one can question me.

 Briggs further explained in a November 2014 interview that his Yorta-Yorta heritage means that he represents "a long line of story tellers".

 In terms of role models, Briggs identified his family in November 2014, with an emphasis placed upon his father and uncles, as they were central in his upbringing.
 Briggs explained that his familial ties provide him with a strong sense of security, "because if I'm right by them [family] I don't need to worry."
 In the same interview, Briggs also spoke of the subjects that he most passionately explores through his music:

 Self-esteem and goal accomplishment are two big issues I'd like to address—the idea and power of “choice” also, to reach goals and a sense of pride in your identity.
 These are the issues I was closest to growing up so these are the issues that really hit home for me.

+Television

+Briggs has appeared in several television series on ABC: as a writer and actor for the second season of the sketch comedy Black Comedy in 2016; playing the role of Maliyan in the drama series Cleverman in the same year; and becoming a regular cast member on news satire program The Weekly with Charlie Pickering in 2017.

+He is also a writer on the Netflix animated sitcom Disenchantment.

+Briggs plays the role of Alex Bermuda in the 2024 Netflix drama Boy Swallows Universe.